Indolocarbazole: Biological activity

 Indolocarbazoles have been found to exhibit a wide range of activities, which makes their range of presence in nature unsurprising.
 Because of this variety, the following section will examine their modes of action in bacterial and mammalian cells independently, with special attention paid to cancer cell effects.

 The general modes of action found in mammalian cells are inhibition of protein kinases, inhibition of eukaryotic DNA topoisomerase, and intercalative binding to DNA.
 The number of protein kinases thought to exist in the human genome exceeds six hundred, making a nanomolar inhibitor such as STA extremely useful for both treatment of various diseases and study of protein kinases in a variety of functions.
 Since this discovery, a vast effort has been undergone to make highly specific STA and REB derivatives.
 One of the major lessons learned from initial research on STA was the development of the pharmacophore model for a protein kinase inhibitor in which a bidentate hydrogen donating system flanked by various hydrophobic groups inserts into the binding site.
 The information derived from this original pharmacophore has led to the synthesis of highly specific inhibitors against a number of protein kinases, including PKC, cyclin-dependent kinases, G-protein coupled receptor kinases, tyrosine kinase, and cytomegalovirus pUL97 protein.

 Topoisomerase I and II cleave and relegate one and two sides of a DNA strand, respectively, and are consequently vital parts of cell reproduction.
 Studies have found that in REB-like structures, the imide function of the pyrrole segment acts to interact with Topoisomerase I, the main carbon backbone acts as an intercalative inhibitor, and the sugar moiety undergoes DNA groove binding.
 The latter two actually act in unison due to the three-dimensional structure of a glycosylated REB molecule.
 The Top1 inhibitor section binds to cleavable DNA-Top1 complexes so as to prevent the relegation step.
 Because of this, sensitivity is based on quantity of Top1 present, making cells undergoing constant reproduction and growth (namely tumor cells) most vulnerable.

 At this point, bacterial inhibition of Top1 has not been found using ICZs.
 Because of this, it is thought that most of the anti-cell growth function of ICZs comes from inhibition of various protein kinase groups and intercalative DNA binding.
 Studies on Streptomyces griseus with in vitro protein labelling have led to inhibition of a wide range of cellular functions.
 This led to the theory that there were several eukaryotic protein kinases present required for secondary metabolism.

+Some indolocarbazoles possess antimicrobial activity and act on bacteria in both a direct and host-directed manner.
+The indolocarbazole GW296115X (also known as 3744W) has shown activity against intracellular pathogens, including human cytomegalovirus, Staphylococcus aureus and Mycobacterium abcessus.